 So most, if not all of you, are familiar with conventional pneumatic bladder pumps.
 You know ... a generator to run the compressor, a pump controller to regulate the air flow from the compressor to operate the pump downhole ... lines, cables, tubing, hoses, noises, leaks ... ugh!
 All this so the compressed air can squeeze a small Teflon® bladder to push water slowly up a small tube to the surface.
 Just how many horsepower are used to pump that water to the surface so we can collect two 40 mL vials for VOC analysis?
 Amazing inefficiency, isn’t it?
 While the mechanical bladder pump still uses a bladder, it operates a little differently ... but more efficiently.

-What is the Mechanical Bladder Pump and How Does It Work?
+What is the Mechanical Bladder Pump and How Does A Bladder Pump Work?

 To answer part of this question just remember you don’t need a generator, a compressor, or a pneumatic pump controller to operate it.
 The mechanical bladder pump (MBP) is very simple.
 It has about a dozen parts and uses a corrugated Teflon® bladder.
 A set of concentric tubes extends from the top of the pump to the surface.
 The outer tube (HDPE) threads directly into the body of the pump and the inner tube (usually FEP Teflon®) threads onto an adapter that connects to the corrugated bladder.
 At the surface, the outer tube is held in place while the inner tube is alternately raised and lowered about four inches (100 mm).
 This alternately raises (expands) and lowers (compresses) the corrugated bladder.
 There are check balls above and below the bladder which regulate fluid movement up the inner tube to the surface.
 A spring above the bladder helps to compress it and pull the inner tube back down during the sample stroke (as the engineers say “it’s hard to push a string”).